gap hr services logo white

 It’s for these reasons that unlimited holiday policies are a bad idea for smaller employers.

-If you want to be generous, you could give them more than the statutory minimum – e.g. 30 days’ holiday each.
+If you want to be generous, you could give them more than the statutory minimum – e.g. 33 days instead of 28 days of holiday each.

 If you increase your holiday entitlement in a given year, you could also use it instead of a pay rise.